basillatif/3_Databases_Compared/README.md

 # Databases Used:
 I will be using PostgreSQL as my standard SQL database engine.

-I am using Redis as a key-value store database.
+I am using Apache Cassandra as a wide-column store NoSQL database.

 I am using ElasticSearch as a search engine model.
 The dataset for the project will be a movie dataset that has metadata on 45,000 movies and 26 million ratings.